 Japanese Role-playing Games

-- The Pokémon series is the best-known example with version-exclusive content being a core design element of the franchise; each main series generation sees the release of two (otherwise-identical) games which feature minor differences in their in-game content, including:
+- The Pokémon series is the best-known example with version-exclusive content being a core design element of the franchise in order to play up the socialization aspect; each main series generation sees the release of two (otherwise-identical) games which feature minor differences in their in-game content, including:

 - Certain Pokemon species are exclusive (or at least more common) in one version, such as Scyther and Pinsir in Generation I, or Braviary and Mandibuzz in Generation V; the only way to acquire them in the opposite version is by trading with another player.
 This also extends to the updated "third versions" seen in many generations, where some wild Pokemon easily obtainable in the original pair are not encountered at all in the third; and to some of the series's spinoffs, such as the Pokémon Mystery Dungeon series whose first two installments were released in a pair of versions.
 Some time-limited distributions also give the player a different Pokemon depending on which version of game they are playing.